mhykari/Linux-Scripts/SSH Config/Readme.md

-# Find Server In SSH-Config Files
+# Find Server In SSH-Config File
 This Repository contains a script to find the server you want to connect in ssh-config file with the command fs

 ## fs.sh script: